Porcelain Crowns in Denver and Golden, CO

 That’s why we only use porcelain crowns.
 Porcelain has a very similar appearance to tooth enamel.
 Both tooth enamel and porcelain are semi-translucent, meaning that some light penetrates the surface and some bounces back off.
 This unique combination gives both tooth enamel and porcelain its pearly sheen.

 Porcelain has an advantage over enamel, as well.
-It is highly stain resistant.
+It is highly stained resistant.
 Unlike enamel, coffee, red wine, berries, and the like don’t stain porcelain.

 how long will my porcelain crown last?